 DIY Pallet Board Christmas Tree Idea

-If you love this idea you should check out our DIY Christmas Tree made out of sticks tutorial here!
+If you love this idea you should check out our DIY Holiday Decor Christmas Tree made out of sticks tutorial here!
 It came out so cute!

-Supplies Need to make this DIY Pallet Board Christmas Tree:
+Supplies Need to make this DIY Pallet Wood Christmas Tree:

-Directions to make this DIY Pallet Board Christmas Tree:
+Directions to make this DIY Rustic Pallet Christmas Tree:

 First, start by checking to see which side of your pallet stands up straight when it’s on it’s side standing up.
 Each pallet board may not be made the same and you might favor one side more than the other.
 You can tell when you stand it up before cutting it.